Advertiser Disclosure

 Card Limits

 American Express limits customers to have a total of 5 Amex credit cards open at any one time.
-This includes both personal credit cards and business credit cards but does not apply to their charge cards.
+This includes both personal credit cards and business credit cards but does not apply to its charge cards.

 Hot Tip: Depending on your credit profile and history, Amex may allow you a maximum of 4-6 credit cards, with the most common maximum being 5 credit cards.

 This is not to say that is impossible to have more than 5 credit cards with American Express, as there will always be exceptions, but those cases are few and far between.
-So if you currently have 5 (or more) Amex credit cards, you extremely unlikely to be approved for another.
+So if you currently have 5 (or more) Amex credit cards, you are extremely unlikely to be approved for another.
 However, there’s no limit on the number of charge cards you can have open at 1 time.

 Curious about the difference between a credit card and a charge card?
 Charge cards do not have a fixed monthly spending limit but you are required to pay your balance in full each month.